 Support for large databases.
 We use MySQL Server with databases that contain 50 million records.
 We also know of users who use MySQL Server with 200,000 tables and about 5,000,000,000 rows.

-500 bytes.
+MyISAMtables is 1000 bytes.
+See Section 15.3, “The MyISAM Storage Engine”.
 An index may use a prefix of a column for

 Clients can connect to MySQL Server using several protocols: